 One week, we were told to prepare an oral book report to present in front of the class.
-For my report, I chose a book by Mary Stewart called "The Moon Spinners".
-I had seen the Disney movie with Haley Mills, and had liked it very much, so I was pleased to have found the book.
-However, I did not like the book nearly as much as the movie.
+For my report, I chose a book by Mary Stewart called "The Moon Spinners."
+I had seen the Disney movie with Haley Mills and had liked it very much, so I was pleased to have found the book.
+However, I had not liked the book half as much as the movie.
 Every oral book report had to end with a critique, so when I got up in front of the class I summed up my report by saying that I had not enjoyed the book because I thought it was stupid.

 stu pid (adjective) dull, uninteresting, a stupid book.

-My relationship with Mrs. Hardwick would change drastically after that day, as would the way my classmates treated me.
+My relationship with Mrs. Hardwick would change dramatically after that day, as would the way my classmates treated me.
 I would enjoy this small triumph for a while.
-Like a cocoon, the facade of the perpetual loser was beginning to crack, and the me that I was slowly becoming was starting to emerge.
+Like a cocoon, the facade of the perpetual loser was beginning to crack and the me that I was slowly becoming was starting to emerge.